-Is your air conditioning system at risk of being obsolete?
-R22 refrigerant is illegal after December 31, 2019.
+Is your air conditioning system obsolete?
+R22 refrigerant was illegal for importation or production after December 31, 2019.
 If your AC system uses R22 and needs a refrigerant charge this year, the cost will be exorbitant.
-If you need a coolant charge next year, R22 air conditioner owners will be out of luck!
 Continue reading to learn more about the R22 phase out and to learn how to determine if your AC equipment runs on R22.

 Using obsolete air conditioning equipment in your home or business is never recommended.
 Old air conditioners have high energy consumption, exorbitant repair costs, and poor performance.

-Furthermore, old air conditioners that still use R-22 refrigerant are extremely expensive to repair this year and will be non-repairable next year.
-For instance, if your unit has a coolant leak, you will need to make a decision about whether or not you want to repair or replace your cooling system.
+Furthermore, old air conditioners that still use R-22 refrigerant are extremely expensive to repair should a coolant leak occur.
+For instance, if you are faced with a coolant leak, you will need to make a decision about whether or not you want to repair or replace your cooling system.

 Due to the government phaseout, the supply and demand of this coolant have made R22 refrigerant incredibly costly.
-A recharge may cost you half as much (or more) of the cost of upgrading to a new, energy-efficient air conditioner.
-To save money, therefore, it is recommended you replace your unit.
+A recharge may cost you half as much (or more) as the cost of upgrading to a new, energy-efficient air conditioner.
+To save money, therefore, HVAC experts recommended you replace your unit.

 What You Should Do To Determine Your Cooling Options